farzmas/FairNet/Fairness Perception/README.md

 # Fairness Perception
-This repository provides a reference implementation of the experiment result related to "Mitigating Perception of Bias in Peer Review Decision Making" paper.
+This repository provides a reference implementation of the experiment result related to "Fairness Perception from a Network-Centric Perspective" paper.

 python packages requriments:
 ```shell-script